Tabletop RPG safety tools for kids: 4 quick steps to learn and respect boundaries

 For tabletop RPG’s with my particular kid, I narrowed down the original Monte Cook Games list to:

 And then I added some things I know my kid has been afraid of in the past:

 Establish lines and veils in your tabletop RPG with your kid’s help

 With our narrowed down list, I now review our tabletop RPG safety tool base list with my kid to establish what’s called commonly called lines and veils for our game.

 Because my kid can’t read yet, I do need to review the trigger list with him verbally, but for kids who can read, it may help to let them fill out the sheet on their own so they can think about it and not feel pressured to answer one way or another.
 Especially in tabletop RPG’s with multiple kids, it may help to keep responses separate to respect each kid’s privacy.

 Lines are like hard stops – things that you do not want at all in the game.
-For example, if my kid is afraid of spiders and says they’re way too scary, that’s a line, and I don’t even mention spiders in the game.
+An example of a line for my kid is: if my kid is afraid of spiders and says they’re way too scary, that’s a line, and I don’t even mention spiders in the game.
 If we want to address that fear, we can deal with it another time when my kid is actually ready.

 When describing lines to my kid, I explain it as something that we won’t talk about in the game, and I’ll mark it with a big X.

 Veils are things that you are OK to talk about but you don’t want to actually have them happen to your tabletop RPG character or maybe directly in the game’s story.
-For example, if my kid doesn’t want his character to be in a lighting storm in the game but is OK about hearing that a big tree in the middle of town was hit by lighting during a storm, that’s a veil.
+An example of a veil with my kid is: if my kid doesn’t want his character to be in a lighting storm in the game but is OK about hearing that a big tree in the middle of town was hit by lighting during a storm, that’s a veil.